RimWorld-Together/Expansions/README.md

 | `Test` | Test |

 > [!NOTE]
 > Are you a fellow modder that wants to get its expansion listed in here?
-[Submit a pull request](https://github.com/RimWorld-Together/Expansions/pulls) so we can help you out!
+[Submit an issue](https://github.com/RimWorld-Together/Expansions/issues) so we can help you out!